National SEO: How We Built Multi-Vertical Authority Across $20M in Client Revenue

 5. Integrate AI Search Optimisation Into Your National Strategy

 This is where national SEO in 2026 diverges from what worked even two years ago.
 Early data shows AI-referred sessions growing by more than 500% year over year, and initial studies suggest visitors arriving from AI platforms such as ChatGPT can be several times more valuable than traditional organic traffic.
-Ignoring AI search means leaving revenue on the table.
+The growth rate alone says nothing about quality.
+The growth rate combined with the per-visitor value is why ignoring AI search means leaving compounding revenue on the table.

 AI search optimisation currently works alongside traditional SEO, but Google is steadily shifting toward AI-first experiences.
 Treat AI search and traditional SEO as parts of one strategy, with AI search expected to take an increasingly large share of discovery over time.
 The core requirements include: